 The MHS History Book Group invites the public as well as members to the lively meetings of its monthly book discussion group.

-at 7:00 pm at Lee's Academy.
+at 7:00 pm on the upper level ot Lee's Academy.
 Please visit our Adult Programs page for information on each title.

 We welcome you to contact us by e-mail at email@example.com.